The facts about HIV and AIDS and why we make a big deal about it on December 1st.

 How do we know if we have it?

 We can have HIV without knowing and mostly people only know about their HIV status once they’ve had a test (see below).
 Last year, around half of the people who found out they had HIV were only diagnosed when the virus had already made them very ill.
-It’s thought that over 8000 people (around 1 in 10 people with HIV) in the UK living with HIV don’t know they have it.
+It’s thought that over 6600 people in the UK living with HIV don’t know they have it.
 It’s super important that people with HIV are diagnosed so they can get treatment (see below).

 When a person first gets HIV, their symptoms might resemble those of a heavy cold or flu which might be around for about a week.
 Obviously, a lot of people would just assume that they had a heavy cold or flu.